 What we tend not to have are plenty of mortgage options for those who can’t go to a parent or family member and ask for their financial help.
 High LTV mortgage product numbers have risen over the last 12 months, but the levels of business being written are still relatively small and high LTV for many lenders means 90%, rather than anything higher.

-The biggest obstacle for first-timers is getting a deposit together which is large enough to meet high house price valuations, and is enough for the mortgage to be affordable.
+The biggest obstacle for first-timer mortgage buyers is getting a deposit together which is large enough to meet high house price valuations, and is enough for the mortgage to be affordable.
 There is an opportunity for lenders to offer both higher LTV products and to ensure their pricing does not mean – as it currently does – that those with small deposits pay up to 50% more each month than those with, for example, a 75% LTV product.

 Richard Adams is Managing Director of Stonebridge Group